hanabi/hanabi.github.io/other-conventions/2-Player.md

 * In non-2-player games, it is permissible to use a color clue to save a slot 1 card.
 In this situation, the player who received the clue would then have a *Locked Hand*.
 * However, this is not legal in a 2-player game.
 Players must use a number clue if they want to give a *Save Clue* to a slot 1 card.
 * Thus, color clues that are focused on slot 1 are always *Play Clues*.
 This is referred to as a *Flush Clue* in order to disambiguate it from a more ordinary *Play Clue*.
+* Note that black color clues are always to be interpreted as normal *Save Clues* instead of *Flush Clues*.

 ### Double Discard Save Stalls